 We continue to keep contemporary issues of IHL integration on the agenda and offer relevant authorities our expertise and technical assistance to promote national implementation.
+Representatives of the Ministries of Justice and Foreign Affairs attended the St. Petersburg International Conference dedicated to 150th Anniversary of St. Petersburg Declaration.

-In 2017, we continued the dialogue with the working group on the Criminal Code to align the new law with IHL standards and requirements.
+We continued the dialogue with the working group tasked with reforming the Criminal Code to harmonize it with IHL standards and requirements.